shoesCodeFor/FarmersMarket/README.md

 + Get Directions for the User to a selected location

 ### This is a general excercise for leveraging Map APIs.
-You can use Mapquest, Google or any other map API.
+I am using MapQuest but you can use any Map based API

 Sources: